 Michael has found a natural affinity with digital imaging software and has gone on to teach many others the benefits of this approach.
 At a time when many still thought that film was still a better option for photography, Michael was an early adopter.
 Lecturing widely around the Sydney and NSW area, Michael has gained a reputation for providing clear and concise information and being willing and able to help others learn photographic skills.

-Michael is a founding member of the Digital Artist's Group, Parallaxis Group and is a life member of Lane Cove Creative Photography.
+Michael is a life member of Lane Cove Creative Photography.
 Michael completed his first public exhibition with Parallaxis in 2015 and is working towards future exhibition work based on a creative and personal interpretation of his chosen subjects.

 Jim has probably forgotten more things about photography than most people learn in a lifetime.
 A founding member of Lane Cove Creative Photography, which burst into life in 1970, Jim has been a member for over 30 years and President for 11 years.
 Jim is also a past President of the Federation of Camera Clubs (NSW) and has been made a life member in recognition of his long term commitment to the amateur photographic movement.
 Jim has also been awarded the honour of SSAPS in recognition of a lifetime of service by the Australian Photographic Society.